Harvick wins race; Johnson increases points lead

 The yellow flag waved eight times throughout the race, with all but one coming after lap 100.
 Different drivers cycled to the front with each yellow flag, as some drivers opted to stay out and pit under a later yellow flag while others took two or four tires.

+“Everybody was kind of switching about 10 or 15 cars who were in the front and who weren‘t,” Kahne said.
+“We were able to work our way back.
+(Crew chief) Kenny (Francis) had a great strategy throughout the race, and we got our car really good about (lap) 150.”

-One driver who never cycled to the front, though, was Kenseth, who battled an poor-handling race car all afternoon.
+One driver who never cycled to the front, though, was Kenseth, who battled a poor-handling race car all afternoon.
 That problem was compounded by a 25-second pit stop.

+“At that point, I knew I was in good shape, relative to the championship battle,” Johnson said.

 The yellow flag was given a slight rest after a lap-190 caution, requiring the entire field to cycle through green-flag stops in the final stretch of the race.
 Having made his final yellow-flag stop later than most of his fellow competitors, Harvick almost stretched his fuel mileage too far, running out of fuel on his way to his final stop.
 Edwards made his way to pit road under power, but while taking only two tires, he failed to stay on pit road long enough to get enough fuel to go the remaining distance.